neuropsychology/NeuroKit/docs/tutorials/learnpython.rst

    Spotted a typo?
 Would like to add something or make a correction?
 Join us by contributing (`see this tutorial <https://neurokit2.readthedocs.io/en/latest/contributing.html>`_).

-You have no experience in programming?
+You have no experience in computer science?
 You are afraid of code?
-You feel betrayed because you didn't expect to code in psychology studies? **Relax!**
+You feel betrayed because you didn't expect to do programming in psychology studies? **Relax!** We got you covered.

 This tutorial will provide you with all you need to know to dive into the wonderful world of scientific programming.
-The goal here is not become a programmer, or a software designer, but rather to be able to use the power of programming to get some **scientific results** out.
+The goal here is not become a programmer, or a software designer, but rather to be able to use the power of programming to get **scientific results**.

 Setup
 ---------------

 The first thing you will need is to **install Python** on your computer (we have `tutorial for that <https://neurokit2.readthedocs.io/en/latest/installation.html>`_).
-In fact, this will do **two things**, installing Python (the *language*), and an *environment* to be able to use it.
-For this tutorial, we will assume you have something that looks like `Spyder <https://www.spyder-ide.org/>`_.
+In fact, this includes **two things**, installing Python (the *language*), and an *environment* to be able to use it.
+For this tutorial, we will assume you have something that looks like `Spyder <https://www.spyder-ide.org/>`_ (called an IDE).
+But you can use `jupyter notebooks <https://jupyter.org/>`_, or `anything else <https://www.guru99.com/python-ide-code-editor.html>`_, it doesn't really matter.

-There is one important concept here to grasp: the difference between the **CONSOLE** and the **EDITOR**.
-The editor is where you write the code.
+There is one important concept to understand here: the difference between the **CONSOLE** and the **EDITOR**.
+The editor is like a *cooking table* where you prepare your ingredients to make a dish, whereas the console is like the *oven*, you only open it to put the dish in it and get the result.

+Most of the code that you will write, you will write it in the editor.
 It's basically a text editor (such as notepad), except that it automatically highlights the code.
 Importantly, you can directly *execute* a line of code (which is equivalent to copy it and paste it the *console*).

-For instance, you can write :code:`1+1` somewhere in the file in the editor pane.
+For instance, try writing :code:`1+1` somewhere in the file in the editor pane.
 Now if select the piece of code you just wrote, and press :code:`F9` (or :code:`CTRL + ENTER`), it will **execute it**.

 .. image:: https://raw.github.com/neuropsychology/Neurokit/master/docs/img/learnpython/learnpython_1.jpg

-As a result, you should see in the console the order that you gave and below, the **output** (which is :code:`2`).
-Now, take some time to explore the settings and turn the editor background to **BLACK**.
-Why?
-Because it's more comfortable for the eyes, but most importantly, because it's cool 😎.
+As a result, you should see in the console the order that you gave and, below, its **output** (which is :code:`2`).

+Now that the distinction between where we write the code and where the output appears is clear, take some time to explore the settings and turn the editor background to **BLACK**. *Why?* Because it's more comfortable for the eyes, but most importantly, because it's cool 😎.

 .. image:: https://raw.github.com/neuropsychology/Neurokit/master/docs/img/learnpython/learnpython_2.png